willbchang/udacity-fend-memory-game/README.md

 # Memory Game Project
 Play it: http://code.willbc.cn/udacity-fend-memory-game/

-You can also download/clone it to run locally
+You can also download/clone it to run locally.

+If you want to understand the logic of the code, check [app.js](https://github.com/willbchang/udacity-fend-memory-game/blob/master/js/app.js).
+It's pretty easy to read.

+If you want to understand the entire code, you should have basic knowledge of HTML, CSS, JS and [jQuery](https://jquery.com/).

 ## Dependencies
 (They are for code hints in editor/IDE, not required.)

 `npm install`

-or

-`npm install --save-dev @types/jquery`

 ## Instructions
 Click any of the hidden cards, it will stay open temporarily until you click the second cards.
 Then these two will start matching.
 Unmatched cards will be hidden, matched cards will stay open permanently until reset/restart the game.